One of the main reasons I started writing about money was to share the many mistakes I have made in my ongoing journey to wealth.

 At that time, resources were producing a lot for the region, employment was high, and wages for mining staff were leading the country.

-I had been in contact with a real estate agent by email, and she organised to show me some of her listings.
+I had emailed a real estate agent, and she arranged to show me some of her listings.

-I eventually decided on a 3 bedroom wooden bungalow with an asking price of $139,000.
+I eventually decided on a 3-bedroom wooden bungalow for an asking price of $139,000.

 After some negotiation, the sale price was agreed at $128,000.
 The market rent at the time was $195 per week for a gross return of 7.9%